-Preliminary Research Statement: Due June 26
+Preliminary Research Statement: Due June 25

 - 1. What is my research topic? (e.g. I am going to study X, e.g. child poverty). - 2.
 What is my broad research question? (e.g. how does child poverty affect the life chances of children?
 Or, how do parents in households living below the official poverty line manage childrearing and family wellbeing?). - 3.
 What is the research puzzle or "problem" (e.g. there are three competing explanations regarding the relationship between poverty in childhood and adult SES...; in the existing literature, how is the concept of "poverty" defined and studied?
 In what contexts, and with what assumptions? - 4.
 What data are you going to use?
 Again, feel free to suggest more than one possibility.
 Make sure you describe: the population you will be studying as well as the source of the data.
 If you are collecting your own data, briefly describe the methodology.
-If you are using secondary data, describe the data set. - 5.
+If you are using secondary data, describe the data set.
+Please also describe the status of your data (do you have access, if collecting what stage are you at and what is your timeline). - 5.
 Who will you ask to be your advisor for this paper?
 You want to pick someone who is going to engage with your work and will play an active role in reading your drafts.

-First research statement: (1,000-1,500 words) Due September 16, 9:00am The first research statement will establish the foundation for the subsequent research process and must include the following subheadings with appropriate content:
+First research statement: (1,000-1,500 words) Due September 15, 9:00am

+The first research statement will establish the foundation for the subsequent research process and must include the following subheadings with appropriate content: